Qualitative Methods: Interviews and Surveys

 Evaluate a Survey (15 minutes)

-Find the methods section of Liang et al. 2024 ("A Large-Scale Survey on the Usability of AI Programming Assistants") or another published survey of developer experience with AI tools.
+Find the methods section of [Liang2024] or another published survey of developer experience with AI tools.
 Identify the sampling strategy, the response rate (if reported), and one specific design choice that reduces bias.
 Then identify one limitation the authors acknowledge and one they do not.